dhana-nallaka/Fetch-User-Data-with-API-using-Python/README.md

 **The Source Code URL: https://github.com/dhana-nallaka/Fetch-User-Data-with-API-using-Python**<br/><br/>

 -->Here the main.py is just for printing the information without storing in the DataBase<br/>
--->usersdata.py is the complete solution for storing in the database by fetching the details from the website -->usersdata.db is the database created by using SQLite3<br/><br/>
+-->usersdata.py is the complete solution for storing in the database by fetching the details from the website<br/>
+-->usersdata.db is the database created by using SQLite3<br/><br/>